 I love the Grid Drawing technique!
 Okay, just had to get that out there.
+These printable worksheets are ideal for cover or sub lessons and my students love doing them!
 Grid drawing is, I think, fundamental to improving confidence and skills in art.
 Used correctly, the grid method is fantastic for helping students to concentrate, analyse and problem-solve what is essentially a very challenging task.

 Grid Drawing Worksheet: Sweets

 Historically, the grid method was used mainly for changing the scale of artworks – enlarging and reducing images based on different ratios, so these grid drawing worksheets could easily be used to show students how to change the scale of images.

 I’m really more interested in using the grid method to show students how to really LOOK at and image and analyse it carefully in order to capture as much detail in their drawing as possible.
 The grid gives students reference points for every part of the image and allows them to judge each element in relation to the boxes.
 One of the amazing things about using the grid method is that students can be super precise (measuring within each square using a ruler) if they choose to.

 The grid method is also very useful for art cover or sub lessons – there are written instructions on each worksheet so your students can just get on with it!
 I have had some wonderful results: